4tegs/gravelmaps/README.md

 <p>My commitment:<br/>
 I will continue to maintain the maps in 2025.
 In 2026, as today, I will continue to publish the maps quarterly on https://gravelmaps.de.
-End of 2027 however, I will shut down the domain.  </p>
+In 2027 however, I will either keep the maps untouched or may shut down the domain. </p>

 If there is anyone who would like to take over the project, please get in touch.